 Persons nominated to serve as a PTO board member must receive the approval of the pastor and principal.

 Every school should have an effective Parent-Teacher Organization.
-An effective Parent-Teacher Organization should strive to provide support and assistance to the head of school/principal regarding advancement of the school's mission and legislative issues concerning the school, as directed by school leadership.
+An effective Parent-Teacher Organization helps the head of school/principal advance the school's mission.
+It can also help mobilize the parent community regarding legislative proposals impacting Catholic education.